Pepperdine University School of Public Policy: Homeland Security Advisory Council at the Pepperdine School of Public Policy

 The Homeland Security Advisory Council at the Pepperdine School of Public Policy (HSAC@SPP) is an innovative academic enterprise focusing on disaster preparedness, crisis management, and resiliency through engaging the public, private, and civic sectors.
 Formed in partnership with the renowned Los Angeles Homeland Security Advisory Council, HSAC@SPP is the latest addition to the SPP's robust cross-sector initiatives, positioned to prepare the current and next generation of leaders by exploring a full range of cross-sector and information technology solutions to public policy challenges.

 HSAC currently offers a variety of programs focused on technology, engagement, capability building, and partnerships for crisis managers, policymakers, and public safety professionals, in addition to students pursuing a graduate degree.
 Through the partnership, HSAC@SPP will expand its current offerings, create new educational and training programs, and reach a broader participant group that includes graduate students and audiences throughout California and the nation.

 Education Policy & Impact Initiative

 The Education Policy and Impact initiative based at the SPP is a multi-year initiative intended to both prepare policy leaders as it engages current policymakers in civil discussions about the future of America's education system.
 Launched in the fall of 2019, this program builds upon the existing work SPP has undertaken in coursework, research, and public events.
 Led by noted education reform leader Hanna Skandera, who teaches a class at the policy school, the Initiative convenes policy leaders around the year in events and webinars.

+In 2021, SPP alumnus, and respected education leader, Dr. Hattie Mitchell, took over as the Visiting Professor for Education Policy & Impact, and taught in the 2022 and 2023 academic years.

+The Edwin M. Meese III Institute

+In 2021, the School of Public Policy announced the launch of the Edwin M. Meese III Institute, named for the renowned public servant, Ed Meese.
+The focus of the center is to research and highlight the role faith-based institutions play in the shaping and delivery of public services.